Director Penalty Notices (DPNs) Explained

 Director Penalty Notices (DPNs)

 As a director, you are responsible for making sure your company meet its tax obligations.
 This includes paying the company’s debts and obligations when they fall due.
-Pursuant to the Tax Assessment Act 1936 (Cth), the ATO is given discretionary powers to make directors personally liable for two types of debts that a company incurs:
+Pursuant to the Income Tax Assessment Act 1936 (Cth), the ATO is given discretionary powers to make directors personally liable for two types of debts that a company incurs:

 - Pay As You Go (PAYG) – Withholding tax which requires you to pay incremental amounts of your company’s income to the ATO.